glowsplint/resume-ranker/README.md

 \*_In the dependency table above,_ **bold text** _denotes a Vue plugin._

 The full npm dependency table can be found at `./vue-frontend/package.json` and can be installed via `cd vue-frontend npm install`
-The full python dependency table can be found at `./requirements.txt` and can be installed via `python install -r requirements.txt`.
-Note that the `gunicorn` dependency is only used in Heroku deployment and not development.
+The full python dependency table can be found at `./requirements.txt` and can be installed via `pip install -r requirements.txt`.
+Note that the `gunicorn` dependency is only used in Heroku deployment, but not in development.

 ## Transitioning from development to deployment